nihalh01/cosi/README.md

 4. **Delete filter:** Individual selection by clicking the red "X" or delete the entire selection by clicking the "Delete all" button.

 ### Supply analysis
 The "Supply Analysis" tool calculates the relationship between two data records.
-The data sets can either be regional statistical data or facility data from the menu "Topics / Technical data".
-In order for the supply analysis to be used, at least two data records must have been loaded.
+The data sets can be regional statistical data or facility data from the "Topics/Technical data" menu.
+At least two data records must be given to use this tool.

 ![Illustration 9 - Supply analysis, settings](https://user-images.githubusercontent.com/79461871/127782111-691aff4e-ece2-4c1c-a259-a5760bae1886.JPG)